soverenio/docs/docs/administration/updating-soveren.md

 # Updating the Soveren Agent

-Versions of the Soveren Agent components are explicitly stated in the Help chart, with no background auto-updates.
+Versions of the Soveren Agent components are explicitly stated in the Helm chart, with no background auto-updates.

 In case of a major Soveren Cloud update or anything else that requires the latest Agent version, we will inform you well ahead so you can plan for it.